FindoraNetwork/node-setup/README.md

-## Setup the full node and connect to the Findora Alpha network
+## Setup the full node and connect to the Findora Alpha/Mainnet network

 ### Introduction
-Build a full node in your server and connect to the Findora Alpha network.
+Build a full node in your server and connect to the Findora Alpha/Mainnet network.
+Alpha is for the integration and test only.

+One instance jusy can deploy one full node now.

 ### System requirement